Close Menu

 WHAT WE DO TO HELP YOU WITH YOUR SSD CASE

 There is some good news.
 You do not need to obtain SSD benefits for prostate cancer on your own.
-Cannon Disability Law can help file your SSD application.
+Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
-That way, you can focus on your health and spending time with your family.
+That way, you can focus on your health.
 Our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.

 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal.
 You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on any prior application.